Table of Contents

 Pros of MetricFire over open-source Graphite:

-- Redundant storage up to 3 times - MetricFire has replaced Graphite’s antiquated file-based whisper storage for cluster-based storage for seamless scaling with multiple redundant copies of the user’s data.
+- Redundant storage up to 3 times - MetricFire has replaced Graphite’s antiquated file-based whisper storage with cluster-based storage for seamless scaling with multiple redundant copies of the user’s data.

-- Increased support for tagged metrics - The ecosystem smoothly supports storing and categorization of data using tags.
+- Increased support for tagged metrics - The ecosystem smoothly supports the storing and categorization of data using tags.

 - Built-in API endpoints - Everything MetricFire offers is built to be automated with their APIs.

 - Automatic backups for user data every hour.

 - The first-line defense is provided by quality engineers and developers coupled with 24/7 on-call support.

 - Designed for teams of every size, from startups to large-scale enterprises.